EDUCBA Logo

 PostgreSQL Extensions-1.1

-• In the above first example, we have to try to create an extension by using db_test user, but it will issue error permission denied creating extension because db_test user doesn’t have superuser privileges.
+• In the first example above, we have to create an extension by using db_test user.
+Still, it will issue an error permission denied creating an extension because the db_test user doesn’t have superuser privileges.

-• In the second example, we have created an extension by using Postgres user; using Postgres user, we have created an extension as context.
+• In the second example, we have created an extension by using a Postgres user; using a Postgres user, we have created an extension as context.
 Postgres users, by default, have superuser privileges.

 • In PostgreSQL below, extensions are available.